Stellarium/stellarium/BUILDING.md

 Make groups various tasks as "targets".
 Starting make without any arguments causes make to build the default target - in our case, building Stellarium, its tests, the localization files, etc.
  Target          | Description
 -----------------|----------------------------------------------------------------------------------------------------
-| install        | Installation of all binaries and related files to the directory determined by CMAKE_INSTALL_PREFIX
+| install        | Installation of all binaries and related files to the directory determined by `CMAKE_INSTALL_PREFIX`
 | test           | Launch the suite of test executables
 | apidoc         | Generate an API documentation
 | package_source | Create a source package for distributions
-| package        | Create a binary packages for distributions on linux/UNIX*
+| package        | Create a binary packages for distributions on linux/UNIX
 | installer      | Create a binary packages for distributions on Windows

-Notes:
- \* After building of TGZ binary package you may create a DEB or RPM package: cpack -G DEB or cpack -G RPM.

 Thanks!